Unidocs1/sphinx_repo_manager/source/getting_started/admin/database.rst

       - Used for 2nd level caching of HTTP requests and search queries.
     * - Redis
       - `events`
-      - Used to communicate system events and broadcast telemetry data to all AcceleratXR platform services.
+      - Used to communicate system events and broadcast telemetry data to all Xsolla Backend engine services.
     * - Redis
       - `redis`
       - Used for performance sensitive systems such as matchmaking and leaderboards.